-Expression is an abstract specialization of DMNElement, from which it inherits the optional id, description and label attributes.
+Expression is an abstract specialization of DMNElement, from which it inherits the name, and contained and label attributes.

 An instance of Expression is a component of a Decision element, of a BusinessKnowledgeModel element, or of an ItemDefinition element, or it is a component of another instance of Expression, directly or indirectly.